harikrishkk/shopping-cart/README.md

 - What is ref?
 What is its need?
 - Affect DOM directly.
 Dont do DOM manipulation with ref.
 - If the requirement is to just read the value, refs are better.
 But the input becomes uncontrolled component.

+## Side effects

+- Till now, we dealt with static contents.
+But there are async stuffs that happen.
+- useState rerenders the component.
+- API calls, network requests, timeouts, intervals, storage etc